-Well here she is baby, form ugly duckling indoor table to fully functional outdoor table.
-Because yes, you can totally use a wood dining table outside if your prep it properly.
+Well, here she is baby!
+My former ugly duckling indoor table all grown up into a fully functional outdoor table.
+Because yes, you can totally use a wood dining table outside if you prep it properly.

-The previous owner had started on sanding down the table top but quit halfway through.
+The previous owner had started sanding down the tabletop but quit halfway through.
 The table legs were badly stained and a bit wobbly.
-But all in all it was a solid table that just needed some DIY makeover love to make her beautiful again.
+But all in all, it was a solid table that just needed some DIY makeover love to make her beautiful again.
 So I set out to turn an indoor table into an outdoor table.
 These were my steps.

-How to turn on indoor table into an outdoor table: a step by step guide
+How to turn an indoor table into an outdoor table: a step-by-step guide

 - Strip and sand any paint or stain from the parts that you want to show wood